From Russia with Love (film): Casting

 Greek actress Katina Paxinou was considered for the role of Rosa Klebb, but was unavailable.
-Terence Young cast Austrian singer Lotte Lenya after hearing one of her musical recordings.
-Young wanted Kronsteen's portrayer to be "an actor with a remarkable face", so the minor character would be well remembered by audiences.
-This led to the casting of Vladek Sheybal, whom Young also considered convincing as an intellectual.
+Terence Young cast Austrian singer and cabaret star Lotte Lenya after hearing one of her musical recordings.
+Young wanted Kronsteen's portrayer to be "an actor with a remarkable face", since otherwise audiences would not likely remember who he was later in the film, due to his small amount of screen time.
+This led to the casting of Polish actor Vladek Sheybal, whom Young also considered convincing as an intellectual.
 Sheybal was initially hesitant to take the role but was convinced by Connery's girlfriend Diane Cilento.
+The film was Sheybal's English-language debut.
 Several women were tested for the roles of Vida and Zora, the two fighting Gypsy girls, and after Aliza Gur and Martine Beswick were cast, they spent six weeks practising their fight choreography with stunt work arranger Peter Perkins.
 Beswick was mis-credited as 'Martin Beswick' in the film's opening titles, but this error was fixed for the 2001 DVD release.

 Mexican actor Pedro Armendáriz was recommended to Young by director John Ford to play Kerim Bey.
 After experiencing increasing discomfort on location in Istanbul, Armendáriz was diagnosed with inoperable cancer.
+Steps were taken to recast the part of Kerim Bey, but Armendáriz pleaded that he be allowed to make From Russia with Love his final film, so Young agreed to do what he could to accommodate him.
 Filming in Istanbul was terminated, the production moved to Britain, and Armendáriz's scenes were brought forward so that he could complete his scenes without delay.
 Though visibly in pain, he continued working as long as possible.
 When he could no longer work, he returned home and killed himself.
 Remaining shots after Armendáriz left London had a stunt double and Terence Young himself as stand-ins.

-Englishman Joe Robinson was a strong contender for the role of Red Grant but it was given to Robert Shaw.
+Professional wrestler-turned-actor Joe Robinson was a strong contender for the role of Red Grant, but it was given to stage and TV actor Robert Shaw.
+Shaw initially declined the part because he disliked the script, but his then-fiancee Mary Ure urged him to take the role, which would launch his film career.